Nodejssx/Solana-Wallet-Finder-Full-Auto-Telegram-/README.md

 ![image](https://github.com/user-attachments/assets/6e4694bb-65cc-4032-a50f-a626627e8cc5)

-Send contracts individually or in multiples.
+Send contracts individually or in multiples. <br>
-Pulls the top 100 holders in all contracts.
+Pulls the top 100 holders in all contracts. <br>
-Extracts the pnls of all wallets according to the filters you specify and sends them as excel.
+Extracts the pnls of all wallets according to the filters you specify and sends them as excel. <br>

-Does not add the same wallets back to excel.
+Does not add the same wallets back to excel. <br>
-Current settings are below.
+Current settings are below. <br>

 Current filter settings (config.json):
 1) minTotalProfitPercent: